natbates/natbates/README.md

 - Pixel Phantom, a indie game which involves action packed PVE and dynamic lighting
 - Simple Chat Bot, a AI powered custom chat bot which lets you talk and interact through a online chat on a website

-Please note that the larger games (Cat climbers, Pixel Phantoms and VR Whack a Mole) wont be on the github and will have thier own websites on completion

 About Me: